lord-aceldama/Coursera-DataScience-02xGetData-P2/README.md

   2. Pass the path as a parameter to the analyze() function (eg. analyze("./UCI HAR Dataset"))

-2. The script will now run, tellling you what it's doing as it does it, but in a nutshell it performs the following actions:
+2. The script will now run, tellling you what it's doing as it does it.
+In a nutshell it performs the following actions:

   1. Merges the training and the test sets to create one data set.